apache/nuttx/configs/sama5d3x-ek/README.txt

 CAN Usage
 =========
-  CAN was verifed using the IXXAT USB-to-CAN Compact.
+  I planned to verify CAN using the IXXAT USB-to-CAN Compact.
 This section provides miscellaneous CAN-related notes, mostly to myself but perhaps of interest to others.

+  [Unfortunately, as of this writing, I still do not have a proper CAN test bed to verify the CAN driver.]

   CAN Configuration
   -----------------